nischal170/Movierecommender/README.md

 # Movierecommender
-This is my first Data Science Project .It uses content Filtering recommendation and cosine similarities to compute similarity between movies.
+This is my first Data Science Project .It uses content Filtering recommendation.
+It works on CountVectorizer NLP of tags (overview, genres, keywords, cast & crew).

+Metric: Cosine similarity metric is used.

+Api: Movies poster is fetched from the TMDB Movie Database api.

+Webapp framework: Streamlit

 ## 1. Clone the repository
 - Install the Dependencies